So how accurate is our calculator? In the following, results for some popular lenses are compared to the figures published by the manufacturers.

 |Tamron SP 90 mm f/2.8 Di VC USD Macro||0.300 m||1.00||1.00||focal length assumed as 75 mm|

 |Zeiss ZF Makro-Planar T* 50 mm f/2||0.230 m||0.50||0.47|

 Again, the magnification calculator is pretty accurate.
-However, most of these macro lenses are seemingly violating the basic limitation that the minimum focusing distance must be at least 4 times the focal length, as derived in equation (M14).
-So what's wrong?
+However, many of these macro lenses are seemingly violating the basic limitation that the minimum focus distance must be at least 4 times the focal length, as derived in equation (F10).
+So what’s wrong?

-It seems most manufacturers don't publish depth of field tables of their lenses.
-The only exceptions I am aware of are the excellent technical data sheets from Leica and Zeiss.
-For validation of the depth of field calculator, two classic Leica lenses and one recent Zeiss lens of different focal lengths were selected [Leica 2013a, Leica 2013b, Zeiss 2015].
-Note however that Leica does not publish the underlying circle of confusion which we also need to know for our calculator.
-Based on the Leica data, it was estimated as 0.033 mm.
-This happens to be identical to the value published by Zeiss.
+It seems most manufacturers don’t publish depth of field tables of their lenses.
+The only exceptions we are aware of are the excellent tech specs from Leica and Zeiss.
+For validation of the depth of field calculator, two classic Leica M lenses and one recent Zeiss lens of different focal lengths were selected [Leica 2013a, Leica 2013b, Zeiss 2015].

 |data sheet||calc.||data sheet||calc.|

 |Leica Summilux-M 35 mm f/1.4 ASPH*||1.4||2 m||1.867 m||1.87 m||2.154 m||2.15 m|